The 7th biennial conference of the Music and Philosophy Study Group

 Reasonably priced university accommodation will be available.

+Proposal submission for Associates Sessions and Free Sessions is now closed.
 Submissions to one of the Themed Sessions must be send to the session convener via email directly by 21 December 2018.
 Please refer to the CFP for further details.

 Please contact our chair Férdia Stone-Davis with any queries about the call for papers.